-The first important step of scaling your business is to establish a really strong “why”.
+The first important step of scaling your business is to establish a strong “why”.
 Obstacles will come thick and fast problems will arise.
-That’s why it is important that you have the ability to continue through all these obstacles by tapping in to a powerfully strong motivation.
+That’s why you must have the ability to continue through all these obstacles by tapping into a powerfully strong motivation.
 Being able to connect the deepest motives of your heart with the practicalities of your business operations will empower you to rise above the daily challenges that will inevitably come.
 This is a vital ingredient to continue through to success.

 The next part of scaling your business is simply a lot more mechanical: You need to create a business that can be duplicated repeatedly.
-If you are looking to scale, you will have a confidence that know your business model works well, but do you know that the internal operations of the business are efficient?
-Optimizing task is a fun process because of what it leads to.
-You really do get out of it what you put in.
+If you are looking to scale, you will have confidence that knows your business model works well, but do you know that the internal operations of the business are efficient?
+Optimizing tasks is a fun process because of what it leads to.
+You do get out of it what you put in.
 The more investment you make into this process, the more you’ll be able to duplicate your business.